anders-biostat/MethSCAn/docs/tutorial.md

 The columns denote the chromosome name, the start and end coordinates of the methylation site (identical in this case), the observed percentage of methylation (typically 0% or 100% in single-cell data), the number of reads that are methylated at that site, and the number of unmethylated reads.
 If you did not use Bismark and your files have a slightly different format, don't worry.
-We support a range of different input formats and you can even define your own custom format (see `scbs prepare --help`).
+We support a range of different input formats and you can even define your own custom format (see `methscan prepare --help`).

-`scbs` supports both uncompressed and gzip-compressed input files, as long as any gzipped files end in `.gz`.
+*MethSCAn* supports both uncompressed and gzip-compressed input files, as long as any gzipped files end in `.gz`.

 ## Download our tutorial data set